Actindo-AG/Documentation/POS/UserInterface/01e_Returns.md

 **Bill number**

-The *Bill number* view is used to specify the return reason and the condition of the offer to be returned and to initiate the refund.
+The *Bill number* view is used to specify the return reason and the condition of the offer to be returned, and to initiate the refund.

 - Bill number
     Number of the bill that documents the sale of the offer.